Mansfield ISD Schools 2026: 20 A-Rated Campuses & Rankings

 MISD runs a Two-Way Dual Language program at three elementary campuses: D.P.
 Morris Elementary, Erma Nash Elementary, and Charlotte Anderson Preparatory Academy.
 TWDL pairs native English and native Spanish speakers in the same classroom.
 Instruction runs in both languages, and the stated goal is full bilingualism and biliteracy by fifth grade.

 The program serves MISD's 27.1% Hispanic student population and English-speaking families who want their children in a true bilingual setting.
 Seats are limited.
 Parents apply through MISD's choice-enrollment window.
-If you're buying for TWDL access specifically, contact the receiving campus before closing — enrollment caps can fill before the school year starts.
+If you're buying for TWDL access specifically, contact the receiving campus before closing.
+Enrollment caps can fill before the school year starts.

 Other Choice Options